-At the end of a long, beautiful drive around the peninsula, we stopped in Portree again for cappuccinos and another walk around the lovely town.
-We were in no hurry and kept stopping for more photos, including requisite selfies.
+After lunch in Portree, Skye's main town, we drove around the mesmerizing Trotternish Peninsula.
+Although there wasn't much traffic, the road narrowed to a single lane, requiring negotiations with oncoming vehicles.
+At the tip of the peninsula, we stopped to see Duntulm Castle, where an extremely strong sea breeze nearly blew us off our feet.
+At the end of the long, beautiful drive around the peninsula, we stopped in Portree again for cappuccinos.
+We were in no hurry to return to Inverness and kept pulling over for more photos, including requisite selfies.
 Tomorrow, we would begin the drive down the eastern side of Scotland, eventually returning to Edinburgh - and home.
 I wasn't ready.
 I wanted the trip to go on and on.
 That's one of the challenges with travel, there comes a point when you realize you're on the road to home.
 For some, I suppose it happens on the taxi ride to the airport, or maybe during supper the night before.
 For me, it always comes earlier.
 All my life, I've been sensitive to turning points, arcs, and thresholds.
 Spotting a rainbow always feels portentous.
 I don't know why.
 Perhaps it has something to do with an overactive imagination.
 Of course, big parts of life are straight lines, not circles.
 Your children won't be kids again.
 You can't have your spouse back.
 But that's why we take trips.
 Their circularity is a blessing.
 Finishing a journey means we get to travel to someplace new.
-I was already looking forward to 2024.
+I was already looking forward to 2024!